Islay Ales FAQ

 Q. Why don’t you get your barley from Islay?

-A. Most barley grown in Scotland is grown under contract for the whisky industry and on Islay most of the barely grown goes to Bruichladdich distillery.
+A. Well in fact some of the malt used by us does in fact come from Islay!!
+We use Kilchoman malt in our 2 Kilchoman brews!
+However, most barley grown in Scotland is grown under contract for the whisky industry and on Islay most of the barely grown goes to either Bruichladdich Distillery or Kilchoman Distillery.
 Brewers and distillers look for slightly different characteristics in their barley and some varieties of barley are more suited to either brewing or distilling.
 On a more practical note there are no maltsters in Scotland who will supply very small quantities to breweries like us.
 Our barley comes from England from a merchant who is one of the few to supply breweries of our size.
 The above FAQ has been derived from the excellent uk.food+drink.real-ale FAQ.